The Fourth Annual Landscape

 Insights about the startups

-Location: As in the last editions, the cities of Berlin and Munich continue their domination on the AI Startup Landscape.
-The share of two cities amounts up to ⅔ of German AI startups.
-Berlin dominates the landscape as the German city with the largest number of startups.
+As in the last editions, the cities of Berlin and Munich continue their domination on the AI Startup Landscape.
+The share of two cities amounts up to 63% of German AI startups.
+This year Berlin has gained an additional 3% of the Landscape and dominates as the German city with the largest number of startups.
+While Berlin is leading in the number of startups, Munich is still ahead on the avg amount of funding received by startups.

 How you can use the landscape